Varshini013/url-shortener-app/README.md

-A production-ready HTTP URL Shortener microservice with a responsive React frontend built for the AffordMed Campus Hiring Evaluation.
+A production-ready HTTP URL Shortener microservice with a responsive React frontend built.

 ---